AppleBreak1/Z490-Vision-D-Customac/USB Ports/README.md

 # Important Notes

-This method modifies OEM USB table SSDT-8.aml(where the USB Ports are declared).
-Modification includes limiting 11 ports using GUPC method and enabling 15 ports using TUPC method in Mac OS only.
-To make it work, first remove the previously configured USB port mapping method, then drop OEM SSDT-8 table in ACPI section of the config.plist and add patched SSDT-8.aml which is saved as SSDT-USBPorts.aml after the modification.
-This USB port mapping won't work unless  the OEM ACPI table responsible for USB ports is dropped.
+This method modifies the OEM table where the USB Ports are declared(SSDT-8.aml for F5 BIOS).
+Modification includes limiting 11 ports using its GUPC method and enabling 15 ports using its TUPC method in Mac OS only.

+Before proceeding with this method, you'll first need to have discovered which ports to enable and disable to limit the USB port counts to 15.
+You may use scripts like [USBMap](https://github.com/corpnewt/USBMap) or discover the ports [manually](https://dortania.github.io/OpenCore-Post-Install/usb/manual/manual.html#usb-mapping-the-manual-way).

+Note that different BIOS versions may have different names for the table where the USB ports are defined.

+# Requirments

+- Modify the OEM table defining USB ports(SSDT-8.aml for F5 BIOS) to [limit the USB ports to 15 per controller](https://dortania.github.io/OpenCore-Post-Install/usb/#macos-and-the-15-port-limit).
+- Inject the modifed USB table.
+(Preferably renamed after the modification to make it more easily identifiable)
+- Drop the OEM table defining USB ports(SSDT-8.aml for F5 BIOS) in ACPI section of the config.plist
+- Remove the previously configured USB port mapping method.

+___

 Below example is based on F5 BIOS

 <img width="1613" alt="Screenshot 2023-01-11 at 11 32 53 AM" src="https://user-images.githubusercontent.com/97265013/211901264-0c900a68-e956-4a99-b524-7dbcc30ae79b.png">